argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 # block until you've logged in on the webpage.
 balsam login

+# Load the cobalt-gpu module, so Balsam submits to the ThetaGPU
+module load cobalt/cobalt-gpu

 # Create a Balsam site
 balsam site init -n thetagpu_tutorial thetagpu_tutorial
 cd thetagpu_tutorial